Mimic shiner: Distribution

 Historically, this species has been mostly found in the southern Hudson Bay drainage, Great Lakes drainage, and much of Mississippi River basin except in the northern Great Plains region and is oddly missing from many of its tributaries.
 The mimic shiner is also in Atlantic Coast drainage in Connecticut, Virginia, North Carolina, and Housatonic rivers along with the region of the Gulf of Mexico extending from Mobile Bay to the drainage of Texas.

-However, currently this species can also be found in Susquehanna River,Malick, R.W.
-1978.
-The mimic shiner, Notropis volucellus (Cope), in the Susquehanna River drainage of Pennsylvania.
-Proceedings of the Pennsylvania Academy of Science 52:199-200. drainage in New York, Potomac River, East Branch of the Delaware River collected in 2002, Connecticut River drainage of Massachusetts,Hartel, K.E., D.B.
-Halliwell, and A.E.
-Launer.
-2002.
-Inland Fishes of Massachusetts.
-Lincoln: Massachusetts Audubon Society low altitude, Connecticut regions such as Westhill Pond, upper Nashua drainage of Massachusetts, Housatonic River drainage in Massachusetts.Halliwell, D.B.
-1979.
-1979 Massachusetts fish list.
-Fauna of Massachusetts Series #4, Massachusetts Division of Fish and Wildlife, Publication #11,348-15-1,000- 5-79-CR.
+However, currently this species can also be found in Susquehanna River, drainage in New York, Potomac River, East Branch of the Delaware River collected in 2002, Connecticut River drainage of Massachusetts, low altitude, Connecticut regions such as Westhill Pond, upper Nashua drainage of Massachusetts, Housatonic River drainage in Massachusetts.

 It is suspected that the disappearance of mimic shiners in some areas may be due to a change in hydraulic regimes due to fragmentation of landscapes along with urbanization and development.
 Due to fragmentation of the landscape near or around riverine ecosystems, there is less available vegetation along these areas.
 With less vegetation, a faster flow of water pours into streams and rivers and possibly causes erosion to its banks.
 This influx of water and higher velocity of flow could have negative impacts on this species that lives in areas that has a relatively slow to moderate current.

+Ecology

-EcologyNotropis volucellus can generally be found in sandy pools of headwaters, creeks, clear small to large rivers, and in quiet areas of lakes while avoiding small, headwater streams, and swampy and marshy areas.
-In small streams N. volucellus are in clear pools over gravel substrate in moderate current but they can be seen along shorelines over gravel, sand, and mud substrates usually in slow to moderate current when found in large lakes.
+The mimic shiner can generally be found in sandy pools of headwaters, creeks, clear small to large rivers, and in quiet areas of lakes while avoiding small, headwater streams, and swampy and marshy areas.
+In small streams P. volucellus are in clear pools over gravel substrate in moderate current but they can be seen along shorelines over gravel, sand, and mud substrates usually in slow to moderate current when found in large lakes.
 When monitoring one most often will find mimic shiners near riffles in current and often will find them schooling in mid-water or at the surface of water.

 Because this is a small fish, mimic shiners have many piscivorous predators that are bigger in size.
-Such predators include northern pike walleye, largemouth bass, black crappie, yellow perch, rock bass, and brown bullhead among others.
+Such predators include northern pike, walleye, largemouth bass, black crappie, yellow perch, rock bass, and brown bullhead among others.